ImmoweltGroup/create-react-microservice/packages/create-react-microservice-scaffold/src/docs/recipes/IntegratingCssModules.md

 <a id="changing-the-import-statement"></a>
 ## Changing the import statement
-After finishing the regular CSS setup, our first step is to adapt our example css import statement in our app entry, e.g. `packages/my-fancy-ui/src/app.js`, from `import './style.css'` to `import styles from './style.css'`.
-Since we now import the object containing our generated class names into the JavaScript file, we can also adapt the usage, so replace `<IndexRoute name={name} className="exampleCssIntegrationClassName" />` to `<IndexRoute name={name} className={styles.exampleCssIntegrationClassName} />` and you should be done! :-)
+After finishing the regular CSS setup, our first step is to adapt our example css import statement in our page component, e.g. `packages/my-fancy-ui/src/pages/index.js`, from `import './style.css'` to `import styles from './style.css'`.
+Since we now import the object containing our generated class names into the JavaScript file, we can also adapt the usage, so replace `<div className="exampleCssIntegrationClassName" />` to `<div className={styles.exampleCssIntegrationClassName} />` and you should be done! :-)

 <a id="adjusting-the-client-side-webpack-config"></a>